 The appearance is the first step of the judicial process.
 During this stage, the person represented by a lawyer does not generally need to be present.

 This step is crucial, as it is the moment when the attorney get a copy of the evidence, containing the police report of the alleged infraction.

 In the vast majority of cases and as commonly recommended, a non-guilty plea is registered and the file is postponed to a later date.
 The case is postponed to allow the lawyer to meet with his client, taking his side of the story, and to proceed with the study of the file in order to provide a clear legal opinion.

-The meeting with the criminal attorney is essential to determine whether a defense can be invoked, in which case a trial date will be set, or if there is a possibility to avoid a cirminal record.
+The meeting with the criminal attorney is essential to determine whether a defense can be invoked, in which case a trial date will be set, or if there is a possibility to avoid a criminal record.
 If this is not the case, the defense attorney has a duty to mitigate the consequences of a guilty plea or conviction.

 b) The trial and the sentence

 If a trial is held, the parties shall respectively submit the evidence they have, after which a judge will determine whether the accused is guilty or not of the crime.
 The trial thus serves to bring to light the circumstances surrounding the alleged offense.

 The burden of proof is on the prosecution.
 In other words, it is up to the Crown prosecutor to prove beyond a reasonable doubt that the accused is guilty.

-It is important to note that many types of defense are possible, for example the violation of a right protected by the Charter, the absence of element(s) constituting the offense, or the absence of an intent.
+It is important to note that many types of defense are possible, for example the violation of a right protected by the Charter or the absence of element(s) constituting the offense, such as the absence of an intent to commit the crime.

 Oral arguments are presented at the very end of the trial.
 It is during this step that the parties put forward the arguments supporting their respective positions.